-The company publishes high-level data from ethical or bribery and corruption-related investigations involving company employees at all levels.
+The company publishes high-level data from ethical or bribery and corruption-related incidents and investigations involving company employees at all levels.
 This includes at a minimum: the number of reports received, including the number received through whistleblowing channels, the number of investigations launched, and the number of disciplinary actions as a result of investigation findings.
-Data is published at a regular intervals, and/or at least on an annual basis.
+This data is published at a regular intervals and/or at least on an annual basis covering cases from the past 12 months.